bryhlee/bryhlee.github.io/projects.md

 <div class="project-entry d-flex">
   <div class="align-self-start">
     <h3 class="project-title">A Better Maya Turntable Plugin<span class="badge">In Progress</span></h3>
     <p>A new turn table plugin for Maya which will automatically place digital models into a turntable with customizable features and parameters.
-Features automatic lightning for dramatic showcasing.</p>
+Features automatic lightning for dramatic showcasing.
+Bundled with the Pipeworks Tool Suite, and can be integrated with the Pipeworks SDK to export videos or GIFs of the turntable to the Pipeworks Cloud Repository.</p>
     <ul class="fa-ul">
       <li><span class="fa-li"><i class="fas fa-code fa-fw"></i></span>Maya Python API</li>
       <li><span class="fa-li"><i class="far fa-calendar-alt fa-fw"></i></span>In Progress</li>